-This is a guest post by Jove Welner, CEO and Head Editor of App Champ.
+This is a guest post by Yoav Vilner, CEO and Founder of Ranky.

 Hey Y’all!
 It sure is a serious pleasure writing for SocialMouths.
 This is my story, and it’s about connecting two of the hottest niches of our age: Social media and Mobile apps.